openstack/nova-specs/specs/queens/implemented/deprecate-file-injection.rst

    behavior is to not honor the user request, at least when using libvirt which is by far the most widely deployed compute driver in nova.
-Note that the ``[libvirt]/inject_partition`` configuration option default value has been to disable file injection `since the Icehouse release`_.
+Note that the ``[libvirt]/inject_partition`` configuration option default value has been to disable file injection

-.. _since the Icehouse release: https://review.openstack.org/#/c/70239/
+   `since the Icehouse release <https://review.openstack.org/#/c/70239/>`_.

 #.
 It is not secure